 - Bathe or shower the day of your appointment.

-- Do not use deodorant, antiperspirant and lotion or powder under the arms or near the breast area as they can affect imaging.
+- Do not use deodorant, antiperspirant, lotion, or powder under the arms or near the breast area as they can affect imaging.

 - Wear a two-piece outfit so you can change for the exam more comfortably.